 How much sleep have you lost recently because of noise?
-Has being kept awake left you frustrated, sleep-deprived and stressed?
+Have inconsiderate neighbors or a snoring partner left you exhausted and stressed?

-Worse still, what if you sleep next to someone who snores or sleep talks?
-Fortunately there are measures you can take, no matter how close the source of the noise is.
-In this article you’ll find out how to block out noise and reclaim the peaceful sleep you deserve.
+In this article, you’ll find out how to block out the noise and reclaim the peaceful sleep you deserve.

 1. If you can’t stop the noise, block the noise

-It would be great if it were possible to stop all noise from happening in the first place, but a lot of the time it isn’t.
-You can’t, for example, stop cars driving on the road.
+It would be great if it were possible to stop all noise from happening in the first place, but it’s not always possible – you can’t stop the traffic if you live by a main road.

-That often means that the best thing you can do is find a comfortable way to stop the sound getting inside your ears.
-Or perhaps replace it with a sound which you find relaxing.
+Sometimes your best chance for peace is to stop the sound reaching your ears.
+Or perhaps replace it with a sound which you find more relaxing.

 My top three suggestions for blocking noise are:

 With over 80 different sleep disorders, many of them involve making noise while sleeping.
-Whilst it’s unfair to blame your partner for having a sleep disorder, it is reasonable to expect them to consider treatment options, if possible and viable.
+While you shouldn’t blame your partner for having a sleep disorder, it’s reasonable to expect them to consider treatment options.

 3. Soundproofing your home

 Sound has an astonishing ability to find its way through the smallest of gaps.
-Add to that the fact that sound waves can transmit through most solid walls, and you can have great difficulty stopping sound getting into your bedroom.
+Add since sound waves can transmit through most solid walls, it takes some effort to fully soundproof a room.

 - Hang heavy curtains or drapes on windows and even walls to soak up some sound.

-- Create solid mass at the offending wall.
-For example put bookshelves, cupboards or wardrobes on the wall which is next to your partying neighbor or noisy flatmate.
+- Create a solid mass at the offending wall.
+For example, put bookshelves, cupboards or wardrobes on the wall which is next to your partying neighbor or noisy housemate.

 - Make sure the room above you has a thick carpet.

-For more information on sound proofing, there’s a useful article on howstuffworks.com which explains in more detail why it’s hard to sound proof rooms.
+For more information on soundproofing, there’s a useful article on howstuffworks.com.
+It also explains in more detail why it’s hard to soundproof rooms!

 4. The art of communication

 But really it boils down to the art of negotiation – or control if you’re a parent.
-It’s important to ask someone diplomatically to understand the fact that the noise is affecting your sleep and daily life because of that.
+It’s important to ask someone diplomatically to understand the fact that the noise is affecting your sleep, daily life, and well-being.

 That, in my experience, usually gets a better result than accusing someone of being unreasonable.
-By admitting a ‘weakness’ and asking for help, you’re far more likely to get it than by starting with accusations.
+By calmly asking for help and understanding, you’re more likely to get it than if you confront them angrily.

-If it’s a neighbor disturbing you night after night, then whatever you do, don’t start a sound war.
+If it’s a neighbor disturbing you, resist the temptation to start a sound war.
 Again, start with a polite request and continue to ask politely.
-The very second you start blasting you music back at them, it’s all over.
-Think about it – if they started a sound war with you, would you give in?
+If you blast your music back at them, nobody wins.

 If someone is willing to work with you, then you can do some experiments to find the maximum volume they can put a television of stereo at without you hearing it.
 They could even use a little sticker to mark the maximum volume point.